victorchen45678/Ketryx-Demo-victorc/README.md

 * Basic web application consisting of a database, server, and web client
 * A ML-based classifier
 * An authentication system based on NextAuth
-* A mobile iOS app
+* A mobile iOS app..

 © Copyright 2023 [Ketryx Corporation](https://www.ketryx.com/)